sijones/DiyBatteryBMS/README.md

 - LCD Screen Support

 ## Limitations
-- VE.Direct2MQTT is only listening to messages of the VE.Direct device<br>It understands only the "ASCII" part of the protocol that is only good to receive a set of values.
+- DiyBatteryBMS is only listening to messages of the VE.Direct device<br>It understands only the "ASCII" part of the protocol that is only good to receive a set of values.
 You can't request any special data or change any parameters of the VE.Direct device.<br>

 ## Hardware & Software Installation
 See the Wiki page

 ## Hardware Recommended
-A esp32dev or the esp32plus
+esp32dev or the esp32plus

 Links:
-** Disclosure, these are affliate links which will give me some money if you buy using them - this will help fund further developement **
+** Disclosure, these are affliate links which will give me some money if you buy using them - this will help fund further development **

 esp32dev
 https://amzn.to/3ypBQsv